 615 Stokke Parkway - Menomonie, WI 54751 - (715)232-1348 - Dunn County Sheriff.com

-The Dunn County Sheriff's Office Court Security Deputy is part of the Support Division and supervised by the Chief Deputy.
-The Court Security Deputy is responsible for maintaining security within the courtroom and judicial center.
-Inmates of the Jail are escorted into the courtrooms though private halls and elevators by correctional staff.
+The Dunn County Sheriff's Office Court Security Deputies are a part of the Support Division and supervised by the Chief Deputy.
+The Court Security Deputies are responsible for maintaining security within the courtroom and judicial center.
+Inmates of the Jail are escorted into the courtrooms though private, and secure, halls and elevators by correctional staff.
 The Court Security Deputy also provides courtroom security and assistance to courtroom officials, judges, and the jury.

 All persons entering the Dunn County Circuit Court are subject to search.

 Certain items are not allowed inside the courtroom.
-If you have any of these items in your possession, you will asked to secure them inside or vehicle and leave the building:
+If you have any of these items in your possession, you will asked to secure them inside your vehicle or leave the building:

 - Pepper Spray/Mace